Chapter 2:

 "!"

-Tessa, who had nearly reached the door, turned back slowly.
-Her timid expression had completely vanished.
-Those brown eyes, once wide with fear, now blazed with something fiercer.
+Tessa, who had nearly reached the door, turned back.
+Her timid expression vanished, replaced with fierce determination.

 Had I just stepped on something I shouldn’t have?